emergenitro/ysws-domain/README.md

 # Welcome to the You Ship, We Ship Initiative! 🚀

-Create and publish your own website, and we'll gift you a custom domain!
+Create and publish your own website, and we'll gift you a custom domain for free!
 Whether you're a passionate coder or a curious beginner, this is your chance to shine.
 Follow these steps to upload your website to GitHub and get started.

 ## Why Participate?